neutrons/SNAPRed/docs/source/developer/architecture/backend/api/normalization/normalization_request.rst

   crystal d-spacing value to consider, sourced from application.yml.
 This parameter defines the upper bound for d-spacing values considered in the calibration.

-- peakIntensityThreshold (float, default=Config["constants.PeakIntensityFractionThreshold"]):
-  The threshold for peak intensity, below which peaks will be ignored, from application.yml.
-This threshold is crucial for distinguishing significant peaks from noise in the diffraction pattern.

 - nBinsAcrossPeakWidth (int, default=Config["calibration.diffraction.nBinsAcrossPeakWidth"]):
   The number of bins to distribute across the width of a peak in the diffraction pattern, as defined in application.yml.
 This parameter affects the resolution of the